dlang/DIPs/DIPs/DIP1NNN-DK.md

 ```

 It has been claimed that since functions that do not return are rare, the added compiler complexity from adding a bottom type is not worth it.
-While in the short term it might seem like a good solution, such ad-hoc solutions don't scale well and eventually only add more complexity than ever.
-An attribute doesn't solve many of the issues raised above such as the types of `[]` and `null`, or throwing exceptions in lambda functions.
+However, an attribute doesn't solve the issues raised above such as the types of `[]` and `null`, or throwing exceptions in lambda functions.
-It becomes the burden of the programmer instead of the type system to handle the "no return" type information correctly.
+It also becomes the burden of the programmer instead of the type system to handle the "no return" type information correctly.

 ```D
 // with noreturn type